Applied AI

 Distributed Systems Architecture Considerations

-• Data Mesh or Data Lakehouse: provide a unified data abstraction across disparate sources, enabling feature reuse and governance at scale.
+• Data Mesh or Data Lakehouse: provide a unified data abstraction across sources, enabling feature reuse and governance at scale.

 Technical Due Diligence, Validation, and Modernization

-• Operational Readiness: test failure modes, simulate supply shocks, and validate disaster recovery plans that preserve critical stocking capabilities.
+• Operational Readiness: test failure modes, simulate supply shocks, and validate disaster recovery plans that preserve stocking capabilities.

 Practical Implementation Considerations